AkkaJaiderpls/AkkaJaiderpls/README.md

 ### About Me🤓

-- 🔭 I’m currently working on Web Based Projects in Laravel.
+- 🔭 I’m currently working on Web Based Projects in Django.
-- 🌱 I’m currently learning Frontend,Cybersecurity,Blockchain.
+- 🌱 I’m currently learning Backend,Cybersecurity,Blockchain.
-- 🏫  Want to learn MEAN,MERN stack.
+- 🏫 I want to learn A LOT, A LOT MORE.
-- 👯 I’m looking to collaborate on Laravel, security Projects and can help you with Website Deployments Configurations and Setup.
+- 👯 I’m looking to collaborate on security projects and help with the correct deployment and configurations of the websites.
-- 📫 You can reach me at: <a href="mailto:aakarshissa@gmail.com">aakarshissa@gmail.com</a>
+- 📫 You can reach me at: <a href="mailto:pintojaideralejandro@gmail.com">pintojaideralejandro@gmail.com</a>
-- 💭 My dream is to work with Elon Musk, Hope one day I'll meet him and explain my ideas.

 ### Connect With Me 🤝🤝
 [<img src="https://img.shields.io/badge/aakarshteja-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/aakarsh-teja-issa-ab9a06148/)